 With that in mind, here’s another way to make a poultice:

-A couple of things to note: If you are allergic to lemon balm and have a dermatitis reaction to it (aka, you break out in a rash when you come in contact with the plant), you shouldn’t use it as a poultice.
+A couple of things to note: If you are allergic to lemon balm and have a dermatitis reaction to it (aka, you break out in a rash when you come in contact with the plant), you shouldn’t use it internally or as a poultice.
 Also, while lemon balm could be used for small cuts, most of the time it’s safer and cleaner to use lemon balm poultices on small closed wounds, bumps, and scrapes (essentially when it is no longer bleeding).

 Culinary Uses of Lemon Balm